bewillcott/simple-buildnumber-maven-plugin/README.md

 </project>
 ```
 (_By the way.
 You could be really lazy, and just copy the relevant sections from above and paste them_
 _directly into your `pom.xml` file.
-The "..." are just place holders for the rest of your files text._)
+The "..." are just place holders for the rest of your file's text._)

 When you run a profile other than one of the above, then nothing happens to the `<project.version>` setting.
 So, to increment the build number, select the profile: `increment-build`.